PeFox/DySeq_script/README.md

-##Analyzing dyadic sequence data - research questions and implied statistical models
+#Analyzing dyadic sequence data - research questions and implied statistical models

+Please note, a full R-script of this vignette is provided under the name DySeq_script_v0.1.R in this repository!

-This R-script provides a hands-on-tutorial for all analyses covered in
+This Vignette provides a hands-on-tutorial for all analyses covered in

-"Analyzing dyadic sequence data - research questions and implied statistical models" by  --- blinded for reviewing ---
+"Analyzing dyadic sequence data - research questions and implied statistical models" by  --- blinded for reviewing --- published in --- still in review ---

 Please make sure to install all required packages, including the "Dyseq", which provides the sample data!